Your business credit can be as important as your personal credit. Creditors and

 Once you've completed the steps above, you can request business credit in your

 company name.
-Your business trades then are reported to Experian, creating a robust
+Your business trades are then reported to Experian, creating a robust

 business credit report that gives lenders and suppliers quality information about

-more favorable credit terms.
+secure more favorable credit terms.